I am a history buff who loves to visit American heritage destinations and share my experiences with other travelers.

 The entrées were enormous, more than the average person can consume.
 We ordered fish with all of the trimmings, and it was all tasty.
 Their menu is mainly a mix of seafood dishes and Lowcountry fare at reasonable prices.
 They are open daily for lunch and dinner, but go early as they do not accept reservations and the place fills up quickly!
 They also own the deli next door (Aaron's Deli) if you want a lighter meal.
 (Tip: If you find a coupon for free crab dip at Hyman's, skip it—it was the only thing we had there that wasn't worth the calories.)

 72 Queen Street

 If you want to try Lowcountry food while in Charleston, this is a place not to be missed.
-Open for lunch and dinner during the week, with brunch and dinner served on the weekend.
+Open for brunch and dinner throughout week.
 Mid-range dinner prices.
 Reservations suggested.

 39 Rue de Jean

 39 John Street